Stellenbosch University, South Africa

 St. Johns University, New York

 Andrew David was born in Trinidad and Tobago and grew up in Queens, New York.
 It was on the island of Trinidad that he developed his passion for marine biology and in New York City, where he developed his passion for jazz and city lights.
 He completed his undergraduate and master’s degree in Queens and Long Island respectively then spent four years in southern Africa as a PhD student in the winelands of Stellenbosch.
 His research interests are broad and spans the entire field of Biology from the molecular to the ecological level, and so he is comfortable teaching the entire freshman sequence of Ecology & Evolution and Cell & Molecular Biology.
 He also co-ordinates the freshman Biology recitation program.
 His interests include science fiction, death metal & 90s hip hop (and jazz too of course!) along with rugby and powerlifting.

-Associate Editor, BioInvasion Records
+Deputy Editor-in-Chief, BioInvasion Records

 Associate Editor, African Zoology